 Of five of these rarities known to exist, Jay has handled three, including the first.

-The Jenny Invert unique Plate # Block of Four - the 'stuff of dreams' - sold in 1951 for $18,250, in 1989 for $1.1 million, and in 2005 for $2.97 million, an increase of 16,274%.
-Along with many other philatelic treasures, the Jenny Invert Plate # Block is displayed in the new 12,000 sq feet Smithsonian National Postal Museum's William H. Gross Gallery.
+The unique 1918 Jenny Invert Plate # Block of Four, 'the stuff of dreams,' sold in 1953 for $18,250, in 1989 for $1.1 million, in 2005 for $2.97 million, and in October, 2014 for nearly $5 million -- an increase of 26,575%.
+Along with other fabulous U.S. and worldwide philatelic treasures, each a miniature work of art, a large poster of the iconic Jenny Invert Plate # Block of Four with its colorful history is displayed in the Smithsonian National Postal Museum's new 12,000 sq ft William H. Gross Gallery.

-1918 Jenny Inverted Center, the unique Plate # Block of Four sold for $2.97 million in 2005.
+The unique 1918 Jenny INVERTED CENTER Plate # Block of Four sold for nearly $5 million in 2014.

-Phones: 818.905.1111 or 818.515.1222
+Phones: 818.905.1111 or 818.515.1222 Fax: 818.905.1114